Oroquieta: History

-Layawan was the original name of Oroquieta, which was the barrio in the province of Misamis since 1861 until 1879.
-The early settlers then of the barrio were Boholanos.
-They found so many stray animals along the river, thus they named the place Layawan, which means a place of stray animals.
-A little later, Misamis was divided into two provinces, Misamis Occidental and Oriental.
-Then in 1880, Layawan changed its name to Oroquieta when it became a town.
+The settlement was originally known as Layawan, a visita of the parroquia of Jimenez in the province of Misamis.
+Layawan (literally "the meandering one") is named after the Layawan River which flows through the settlement.

+Its name was changed to Oroquieta in 1884 when it was granted township by the Spanish Crown, as recommended by Fray Juan Gomez, the Father Provincial of the Recollects, and Martin Garcia y Alcocer, the Bishop of Cebu.

+It was named after the Basque settlement of Oroquieta in Navarra, Spain.
+The original Oroquieta was the birthplace of the Franciscan Friar Tomás Casado, who was the first (and last) Spanish parish priest of Oroquieta.
+Fray Casado figured prominently in helping to establish Oroquieta as a model pueblo, finishing numerous infrastructural projects including a convent, a school, bridges, roads, houses, a cemetery, and a kiosk (which still stands to this day).
+Fray Casado also helped establish an abaca industry and purchased an abaca processing machine to provide livelihoods for the locals.
+Unlike the corrupt Spanish friars common during this period, Casado was motivated by a genuine desire to improve the lives of its residents.
+He hoped to turn Oroquieta into la pueblo de la buena vida ("the town of the good life").

+However, Fray Casado had to leave Oroquieta under the orders of his superiors in 1898, when the Philippine Revolution made it too dangerous to remain.
+Spain ceded the Philippines to the United States shortly afterwards, as part of the negotiations after the Spanish–American War.

+During the American occupation, the territory was retained by 1903 when the number of municipalities in the then-undivided Misamis decreased through Act No. 951, issued on October 21; but was reduced by Executive Order No. 67, series of 1916, issued by Governor-General Francis Burton Harrison, where four barrios were organized into the new municipality of Aloran.

 Oroquieta became the capital (cabecera) on January 6, 1930.
 As capital town, people of various neighboring provinces came and inhabited in the place where they earn their living through fishing, farming, merchandising and other forms of businesses.
-Soon afterwards its income increased simultaneously with increase in population.
+Soon afterwards its income increased simultaneously with increase in population, resulting from southward migration from Luzon and Visayas to the area.

 In 1942, Oroquieta was made the capital of the free Philippines by the recognized guerrillas and later the ongoing troops of the Philippine Commonwealth Army.
 (Personal interview with the late Atty.
 Vicente Blanco, Municipal Mayor during the Japanese Occupation) During this time, President Manuel L. Quezon, together with Sergio Osmeña Sr., a bodyguard and Major Manuel Nieto Sr., landed in Oroquieta after their evacuation from Corregidor to Australia.

 The seat of government of the Free Philippines then was the Capitol.
 The Free Philippine Government was then issuing Misamis Occidental emergency notes.
 President Quezon, upon knowing that Oroquieta was made a capital of the Free Philippines and that the town was issuing emergency notes, authorized the Printing of the Mindanao emergency note.